SupremeDonut/osu-discord-rich-presence/README.md

 - Download the source code or clone the repository
 - Download [gosumemory](https://github.com/l3lackShark/gosumemory)
-  - Make sure the .exe file is in a folder called gosu in the same directory as the program
 - Create an OAuth application for osu!
   - Go to your [settings](https://osu.ppy.sh/home/account/edit) on the osu! website and scroll to the bottom
   - Scroll to the bottom and click **"New OAuth Application"**